lavanack/laurentvanacker.com/Ansible/readme.md

 ## Server Details
 * DC01: Domain Controller for the contoso.com domain
 * GIT01: This local Git Server will host the content of the [IISSetup](./AutomatedLab/IISSetup/) folder as a git repository.
 The PowerShell script(s) inside this folder allow(s) you to install an IIS server with some **best practices**
-* IIS01: Used to install IIS either from the local Git repository (hosted on GIT01)
+* IIS01: Used to install IIS from the local Git repository (hosted on GIT01)
-* WS01: Used for to install IIS or running a demo PowerShell script from this [GitHub](https://github.com/lavanack/laurentvanacker.com). <>
+* WS01: Used for to install IIS or running a demo PowerShell script from this [GitHub](https://github.com/lavanack/laurentvanacker.com).
 * RHEL01: Hosts the [Ansible Automation Platform](https://www.redhat.com/en/technologies/management/ansible/trial) with some populated Credentials, Inventories, Server Groups, Projects, Job Templates

 ## Ansible Automation Platform Details